The Recruiting Trends Conference agenda is still developing. Watch this page or subscribe to our email list for updates.

 Building a product is hard enough, but building out your developer team can be even more challenging.
 As the most in-demand job nationwide, four open jobs exist for every one developer out there.
 To hire best-in-class developers, you need to know how to stand out and attract top tech talent.
 Join key players behind Stack Overflow to learn how to build out your tech team and how developers wish to be contacted, based on results from our annual user survey.

-3:30 PM - 4:00 PM Networking & Refreshment Break in the Exhibit Hall
+3:30 PM - 4:00 PM (Exhibit Hall) Networking & Refreshment Break in the Exhibit Hall

 4:00 PM - 5:00 PM Concurrent Sessions – Choose Track A, B, or C